Rlvtick/bank-campaign-targeting-system/README.md

 ## Limitations

 This project uses a public dataset as a proxy for a banking campaign targeting problem.
-It does not use Rakuten Bank data, Japanese bank data, or real proprietary customer data.
 The result should be interpreted as a portfolio-scale simulation, not a production-ready banking system.

 ## References